1. Regular or substantive contracts

 This should be the most frequently used form of University contract.
 All such full-time and part-time appointments carry full employment rights with no fixed end date.
 University recruitment and selection procedures must be used when engaging under such a contract.
 The minimum duration of employment will normally be three months.

 There are occasions when employment on a fixed-term basis may be appropriate.
-Possible reasons for a fixed-term contract may include: Funding, Maternity Cover, Sickness Absence, Teaching buyout/Cover and Sabbaticals.
+Possible reasons for a fixed-term contract may include: funding, maternity cover, sickness absence, teaching buyout or cover and sabbaticals.

-Please note, that if an individual is engaged on a fixed-term contract(s) on a successive basis for 4 or more years, the position becomes Open-Ended/Permanent.
+Please note, if an individual is engaged on a fixed-term contract(s) on a successive basis for four or more years, the position becomes open-ended or permanent.

-2. Variable & Part-Time working in Education & Research
+2. Variable and part-time working in Education & Research

-Within Higher Education there are specific provisions made for individuals working in teaching or research activities as detailed below:
+Within Higher Education there are specific provisions made for individuals working in teaching or research activities, detailed as follows:

-Teaching input where the breadth of the full academic role is not required and a permanent contract is not appropriate e.g. summer schools
+teaching input where the breadth of the full academic role is not required and a permanent contract is not appropriate (such as summer schools)

 3. Hourly paid workers